siananigans/Data-mining/docs/proposal/proposal.md

 The last step will be to gather all results and investigate them, creating a final report based on all techniques and data-sets.

+Both of us will work on the docs and commiting to gitlab together.

 #### Student 1: Shannon